Braiding Together 2024

 “In Two Canoes” is the third conference in our Braiding Together series, and will delve more deeply into human dignity as we dialogue together, side by side, considering the metaphor of two canoes, in our journey towards Truth and Reconciliation.

 Connie Walker, a member of the Okanese First Nation in Saskatchewan, has been named one of TIME’s 100 most influential people of 2024.
-She has spent over two decades shedding light on often overlooked Indigenous stories, and is a Pulitzer Prize and Peabody Award-winning investigative journalist and host of the acclaimed podcast “Stolen” from Spotify Studios.
-Her work has exposed the crisis of violence in Indigenous communities and the devastating impacts of intergenerational trauma stemming from Indian Residential Schools.
+She has spent over two decades shedding light on often overlooked Indigenous stories, and is a Pulitzer Prize and Peabody Award-winning investigative journalist, producer and host of the acclaimed podcast “Stolen” from Gimlet Media and Spotify Studios.
+Its second season is one of the most comprehensive investigations into a single residential school.
+Connie and her team exposed systemic abuse that permeated the St. Michael’s Indian Residential School in Duck Lake, Saskatchewan for decades, and preserved the testimonies of St. Michael’s survivors through a modern day oral history project.
+Her work has exposed the crisis of violence in Indigenous communities and the devastating impacts of intergenerational trauma.
 A powerful storyteller, Walker’s presentations help audiences better understand their role in reconciliation and provide valuable tips for meaningful inclusion in the workplace.

 Early Bird Registration is now open!